Chillum Road Line

 The Chillum Road Line, designated as Route F1 was a daily bus route operated by the Washington Metropolitan Area Transit Authority between Cheverly station of the Silver and Orange Lines of the Washington Metro and Takoma station of the Red Line.
 The line operated every 25–38 minutes during peak hours, 60 minutes during weekday off peak hours, and 58–62 minutes on the weekends.
 Trips roughly took 50–60 minutes.
+The line was combined with the T14 and renamed Route P42 during WMATA's Better Bus Redesign on June 29, 2025.

 Background

 Route F1 operated daily service between Cheverly station and Takoma station via Chillum Road, Queens Chapel Road, Eastern Avenue, Bladensburg Road, Annapolis Road, Landover Road, Hospital Drive, and Tuxedo Road.

 Route F1 operated out of Landover division.

 History

 The Chillum Road Line was simply derived off its predecessor route known as the K6 New Hampshire Avenue–Suburban Line, which began operation in the 1940s as a Capital Transit Company bus route, and operated via New Hampshire Avenue between White Oak and the intersection of New Hampshire Avenue & Eastern Avenue NE in Chillum, Maryland.

 During the 1950s, the K6 was converted into a DC Transit Route, renamed as the, New Hampshire Avenue-Chillum Road Line and was extended from its terminus at the intersection of New Hampshire Avenue & Eastern Avenue N.E. in Chillum, Maryland to the intersection of 34th Street & Rhode Island Avenue in Mount Rainier, Maryland, via Eastern Avenue NE, Chillum Road, 19th Avenue, La Salle Road, Carson Circle, Queens Chapel Road, 25th Street, Arundel Road, Russell Avenue, 28th Place, Upshur Street, Rainier Avenue, 34th Street, Eastern Avenue NE, Rhode Island Avenue, and 34th Street.

 In 1966, the K6 was rerouted to operate on the New Hampshire Avenue corridor south of the intersection of Eastern Avenue NE towards Federal Triangle alongside the K4 and K9 DC Transit Bus Routes.
 During this exact time, K6's routing between Mount Rainier and Chillum was replaced by DC Transit's East Riverdale - Cheverly Line Routes B4, B6, and B8 were extended from their original terminus at Mount Rainier to Chillum.
 B6 was discontinued in 1969.
 Then, eventually during the early 1970's when DC Transit's East Riverdale - Cheverly Line Routes B4 and B8 were discontinued, B2 was extended from its original terminus at Mount Rainier, to Chillum in order to replace their routing between Mount Rainier and Chillum.

 On February 4, 1973, both B2 & K6 became Metrobus Routes when WMATA bought DC Transit, which was struggling financially and merged it with three other failing bus companies throughout the Washington D.C.
 Metropolitan Area, to form its own, "Metrobus" System.